Non-reversible stationary states for majority voter and Ising dynamics on trees: The Ising model

+Write $\mu_t$ for the joint distribution of $(B_t,F_t)$, observing that $D'_t$ depends deterministically on this pair.
+By compactness, the sequence of probability measures

+has some subsequential limit $\nu$ as $T\to\infty$.
+Write $(\tilde B,\tilde F)$ for the random objects with initial distribution given by the probability measure $\nu$, and write $\tilde D$ and $\tilde D'$ for the derived percolations.
+This means that $\tilde B$ and $\tilde F$ are stationary distributions for the voter dynamics and the Ising model dynamics respectively, coupled via the limit coupling just described.
+The percolation $\tilde D$ is the disagreement percolation of those two processes, and $\tilde D'$ contains $\tilde D$ and ancestors of vertices in $\tilde D$.
+The equation defining $\nu_T$ should be thought of as a continuous version of the Ces\`aro sum before, and it is straightforward to verify as in the proof of Lemma \ref{lemma:430} that indeed $\nu$ is stationary for the joint dynamics on the pair $(B_t,F_t)$ defined above.
+Of course, the uniform bound in~\eqref{eq:uniform_bound} passes to the limit, implying that

-Note that at each point in time, the parent of an infected vertex is also infected.
-In other words, if a vertex is \emph{not} infected, then all its descendants are also not infected.
-Therefore the infection process has a stationary distribution in which only finitely many vertices are infected almost surely.
-This means that the subsequential limit of the coupling $(B,F)$ agrees on large portions of the graph on time intervals of positive length, which in turn means that the stationary distribution for the Ising model Glauber dynamics inherits its non-reversibility from the voter model. \end{proof}
+decays exponentially in $|k|$ over $k\in\mathbb Z_{\leq 0}$.
+But if we now start our joint dynamics on the stationary pair $(\tilde B,\tilde F)$, then this exponential decay implies that at a fixed time the two processes are equal on large portions of the space (by summability of $\sum_{k=0}^\infty a^k$ for $|a|<1$), which in turn means that the stationary distribution for the Ising model Glauber dynamics inherits its non-reversibility from the voter model. \end{proof}